nc1101/SIT771/BankProgram/UI Tutorial.md

 private static void DoTransfer(string fromAccountName, string toAccountName, float transferAmount) {
   try {
-    Account fromAccount = FindAccount(fromAccountName);
-    Account toAccount = FindAccount(toAccountName);

-    // if one or both accounts can't be found, terminate operation if (fromAccount == null || toAccount == null) return;
+    // your code here...

-    // the transferAmount must be cast to a decimal as the slider used to collect the value uses the float datatype decimal amount = Convert.ToDecimal(transferAmount);
+    // NOTE: you will need to cast 'transferAmount' to a decimal as the slider used to collect the value uses the float datatype

-    // execute per current implementation
-    TransferTransaction transaction = new TransferTransaction(fromAccount, toAccount, amount);
-    _bank.ExecuteTransaction(transaction);
-    transaction.Print();
   }
   catch (Exception e)
   {